ThePiHut/statusboard/README.md

 ## Install the software

-To use the STATUS Board, you'll need the latest version of GPIO Zero (v1.4 or above).
+To use the STATUS boards, you'll need the latest version of GPIO Zero (v1.4 or above).
 Simply install or upgrade with:

 ```bash